 Epimedium - 1mgAfter centuries of use in the Far East, medical doctors now report that Epimedium can be effectively used to boost libido, improve erectile function, restore sexual power and increase sensation.
 Scientifically, Epimedium works by freeing up testosterone, which naturally increases sex drive and endurance.
 It contains an active ingredient called Icariin, which acts as an aphrodisiac.
 Icariin helps to inhibit PDE-5 in the body.

 Epimedium also increases blood flow to the male organs.
 It does this by allowing the nitric oxide levels to increase, relaxing smooth muscles.
 It also acts as a mild PDE-5 inhibitor and reduces PDE-5 levels, at a level that doesn't produce unwanted side effects.

 Ashwagandha Root - 1mgAshwagandha is used as for sexual vitality, as an adaptogen, and as a sedative.
 Some refer to Ashwagandha as Indian ginseng, as it is used in ayurvedic medicine similar to how ginseng is used in traditional Chinese medicine.
 Ashwagandha is widely used in Ayurveda, an Indian system of holistic medicine.
 The root is primarily recognized for its adaptogenic properties.
 An adaptogen is a physiological agent with the ability to naturally increase the body's resistance to emotional and physical stresses.
 Ayurvedic practitioners traditionally use Ashwagandha to promote gentle relaxation and emotional balance.
 We included Ashwagandha Root in ViSwiss™ to act as a relaxing and stress reducing agent on the male's body to help erections form naturally.

 We included Ashwagandha Root in ViSwiss™ to act as a relaxing and stress reducing agent on the male’s body.
 By that we help the body build up an erection naturally.

 Avena Sativa - 50mgAvena sativa is quickly becoming a popular natural alternative to pharmaceutical erection enhancers without the dangerous side effects.
 Avena Sativa extract frees up bound testosterone in the blood, making it more active.
 Avena Sativa is used to stimulate both men and women quickly and effectively.
-In men it is effective for impotence and premature ejaculation.
 It also contains compounds which are soothing to the brain and the nervous system.